calroc/Thun/docs/Treestep.rst

 Treating Trees II: ``treestep``
 ===============================

-Let’s consider a tree structure, similar to one described `“Why functional programming matters” by John
+Let's consider a tree structure, similar to one described `"Why functional programming matters" by John
 Hughes <https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf>`__,
 that consists of a node value followed by zero or more child trees.
 (The asterisk is meant to indicate the `Kleene